stagas/papers/README.md

 38. [Psychopathy and Family Dynamics](psychopathy_family_dynamics.md) - Research on negative feedback loops in families affected by psychopathic traits and how communication-based interventions can disrupt destructive patterns
 39. [Quantum Singleton](quantum_singleton.md) - Analysis of quantum phenomena in isolated systems
 40. [Reinterpreting Delusions as Comedy](reinterpreting_delusions_comedy.md) - Novel therapeutic framework for treating persistent delusional thinking through comedic reframing and self-satire
+41. [Shadow Self Psychosis](shadow_self_psychosis.md) - Psychological examination of psychotic experiences through the metaphorical framework of disowned shadow content becoming conscious
+42. [Shared Hallucinations](shared_hallucinations.md) - Framework for understanding human social interaction as a process of generating mutually constructed experiential realities
-41. [Skills in Schizophrenia](skills_schizophrenia.md) - Research on cognitive adaptations and unique abilities developed in individuals with schizophrenia
+43. [Skills in Schizophrenia](skills_schizophrenia.md) - Research on cognitive adaptations and unique abilities developed in individuals with schizophrenia
-42. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
+44. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
-43. [Speech Rhythm](speech_rhythm.md) - Analysis of speech patterns and rhythmic structures in human communication
+45. [Speech Rhythm](speech_rhythm.md) - Analysis of speech patterns and rhythmic structures in human communication
-44. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
+46. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
-45. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution
+47. [Useful Psychosis](useful_psychosis.md) - An alternative view of psychotic experiences and how they can be leveraged for personal growth and evolution
-46. [Positive Self-Improving Feedback Loop](positive_self_improving_feedback_loop.md) - Examination of dynamic systems that perpetuate growth through cycles of success, reward, reflection, and refinement across psychological and educational domains
+48. [Positive Self-Improving Feedback Loop](positive_self_improving_feedback_loop.md) - Examination of dynamic systems that perpetuate growth through cycles of success, reward, reflection, and refinement across psychological and educational domains
-47. [Two Minds Discussion Become One](two_minds_discussion_become_one.md) - Investigation of neurocognitive and phenomenological processes through which distinct minds converge into shared cognitive landscapes during sustained dialogue
+49. [Two Minds Discussion Become One](two_minds_discussion_become_one.md) - Investigation of neurocognitive and phenomenological processes through which distinct minds converge into shared cognitive landscapes during sustained dialogue
-48. [Creativity Mechanisms Same As Psychotic](creativity_mechanisms_psychotic.md) - Analysis of shared neural and cognitive mechanisms between creativity and psychosis, examining how antipsychotic medications may suppress creative cognition
+50. [Creativity Mechanisms Same As Psychotic](creativity_mechanisms_psychotic.md) - Analysis of shared neural and cognitive mechanisms between creativity and psychosis, examining how antipsychotic medications may suppress creative cognition

 ## Contributing